mrmp17/FOCn/README.md

 ### Programming

 FOCn can be programmed and debugged via the onboard USB-C which is connected to the ESP32’s native USB port.
-BOOT and RESET pushbuttons are available to control boot and programming.
+Programing should start automatically.
+If not, BOOT and RESET pushbuttons are available to control boot and programming.
 UART0 port is exposed on an unpopulated header.

 ### Motor connection